 And if the artist can’t find a deal, the manager may become the artist’s de facto label.
 In that case, they may try to secure money to produce records and videos from investors or crowdfunding.
 Beyond that, they may arrange for both physical and digital distribution, and other roles that record companies traditionally performed.

-Most manager agreements have boilerplate wording stating that the manager’s role is to counsel the artist and do everything possible to enhance the artist’s career.
+Most manager agreements have boilerplate wording stating that the manager’s role is to do everything possible to enhance the artist’s career.
+That includes counseling the artist on opportunities, and setting up great opportunities in the first place.
 The artist, on the other hand, is supposed to agree to pay a manager a ‘commission’ in exchange for the manager’s performance of these duties.

 The most important terms in a management agreement are: